terrafloww/rasteret/README.md

 # for the LANDSAT scenes that pass the filters and dates provided
 # then its getting the tif urls of the requested bands
 # then grabbing COG tiles only for the geometries from those tif files
-# and creating a xarray dataset for each geom and its time series data
+# and creating a xarray dataset for each geometry and its time series data

 # Calculate NDVI
 ndvi_ds = (ds.B5 - ds.B4) / (ds.B5 + ds.B4)